Vaccine Info

 Share

 AstraZeneca's Evusheld™ is a Long-Acting antibody (LAAB) combination that protects people from developing COVID-19 following exposure to the SARS-CoV-2 coronavirus.
-Evusheld contains infection-fighting proteins, called monoclonal antibodies (mAbs), which are pre-exposure protection from the coronavirus entering the body's cells and causing infection.
+In addition, Evusheld contains infection-fighting proteins called monoclonal antibodies (mAbs), preexposure protection from the coronavirus entering the body's cells and causing infection.
 Evusheld (AZD7442) is a combination of tixagevimab (AZD8895) and cilgavimab (AZD1061), derived from B-cells donated by convalescent patients after SARS-CoV-2 beta coronavirus infections.

 mAbs are Y-shaped molecules produced naturally by the body's immune system that recognize, bind to, and neutralize specific viruses and other pathogens.
 Because the mAbs bind to different parts of the protein, using them in combination has been effective.
-Evusheld was designed to attach to the spike protein of SARS-CoV-2 at two different sites and was optimized with half-life extension and reduced Fc receptor and complement C1q binding.
-Evusheld protects those who are not expected to mount an adequate immune response following vaccination.
+Evusheld was designed to attach to the spike protein of SARS-CoV-2 at two other sites and was optimized with half-life extension, reduced Fc receptor, and complementary C1q binding.
+Evusheld protects those not expected to mount an adequate immune response following vaccination.

 Discovered by Vanderbilt University Medical Center and licensed to AstraZeneca on Jun.
 9, 2020.
 Evusheld was engineered with AstraZeneca's proprietary half-life extension technology to increase the therapy's durability.
-AstraZeneca's LAABs mimic natural antibodies and have the potential to treat and prevent disease progression in patients already infected with the virus.
+AstraZeneca's LAABs mimic natural antibodies and can potentially treat and prevent disease progression in patients already infected with the virus.
 In addition, the LAAB extension more than triples the durability of its action compared to conventional antibodies.

 AstraZeneca announced on Jun.
 8, 2022, that detailed results from the TACKLE Phase III outpatient treatment study showed Evusheld provided clinically and statistically significant protection against progression to severe COVID-19 or death from any cause compared to placebo.
-On Jul.
-8, 2022, The Lancet published: Tixagevimab–cilgavimab for treatment of patients hospitalized with COVID-19: a randomized, double-blind, phase 3 trial - Interpretation: Among patients hospitalized with COVID-19 receiving remdesivir and other standard care, tixagevimab–cilgavimab was safe and led to a 30% relative risk reduction for mortality up to day 90.
+In addition, on Jul.
+8, 2022, The Lancet published: Tixagevimab–cilgavimab for treatment of patients hospitalized with COVID-19: a randomized, double-masked, phase 3 trial - Interpretation: Among patients hospitalized with COVID-19 receiving remdesivir and other standard care, tixagevimab–cilgavimab was safe and led to a 30% relative risk reduction for mortality up to day 90.
 The absolute risk reduction was 3.6%.

 AstraZeneca (LSE/STO / Nasdaq: AZN), located in Cambridge, UK, and Delaware, operates in over 100 countries, and its innovative medicines are used by millions of patients worldwide.
 Visit astrazeneca.com for additional information.
 The Brand Institute partnered with AstraZeneca in developing the brand name EVUSHELD™.